JashVaghasiya/JashVaghasiya-Portfolio/replit.md

-# Alex Chen Portfolio - Data Engineer
+# Jash Vaghasiya Portfolio - Data Engineer

 ## Overview

-This is a modern full-stack portfolio website for Alex Chen, a Data Engineer.
-The application is built using a React frontend with a Node.js/Express backend, featuring a clean, responsive design showcasing professional experience, projects, skills, and contact functionality.
+This is a modern portfolio website for Jash Vaghasiya, a Data Engineer.
+The application is built using React with TypeScript, featuring a clean, responsive design showcasing professional experience, projects, skills, certifications, education, and contact functionality.
+The portfolio is optimized for static deployment on platforms like Netlify and Vercel.

 ## System Architecture